 Step 2: Attend an online interview.
 You will be asked behavioural and scenario-base questions to demonstrate skills and abilities.
 If found suitable, you will be placed in the merit pool.
 You may then be invited at a later stage to the speed matching round.

-Often there are more graduates than agencies.
-If you are not matched with an agency you will be placed in a merit pool for future consideration, which will remain open for 12 months.
+Often there are more candidates than available graduate positions with agencies.
+If you are not matched with an agency you will be placed in a merit pool for future consideration, which will remain open for 18 months.